AlexPoltak/vrs_cvicenie_3/README.md

     void getColorimageForFrameByVirb(ColorizingInfo* retfr,int imageID,CameraDataInfo &videodata, cv::VideoCapture &cap,int &openedFileID);
 ```

-3. If you want to colorize frame by image from video use method:
+3. If you want to colorize frame by image from video use method **colorizeFrame**:

     - `frame` - frame that will be colorized
     - `imgfr` - image from video for given frame.
 Frame is colorized based on this image( you can get it by method getColorimageForFrameByVirb)